-Distributed Gains from the sale of good capital claims and futures contracts Gains from the sale of equities Domestic investors Sole traders Capital gains tax: Exempt Substantive taxation: Income tax and trade tax; trade tax is offset against income tax Substantive taxation: Income tax on 60% of capital gains, insofar as these are not gains from the sale of REIT shares or low-tax capital investment companies; trade-tax exempt Corporations subject to Capital gains tax: Exempt normal taxation (typically industrial companies, banks, provided units are not held in a trading portfolio, and property insurers) Substantive taxation: Corporation tax and trade tax; it may be possible to offset or deduct foreign withholding taxes Substantive taxation: Tax-exempt, insofar as gains are not from the sale of REIT shares or low-tax capital investment companies; for corporation tax purposes, 5% of tax-free gains are considered as non-deductible operating expenses Life and health insurance companies and pension funds for which fund units Capital gains tax: Exempt are attributable to capital investments Substantive taxation: Corporation tax and trade tax, insofar as, in terms of the trade balance, no taxable provisions are made for premium refunds; it may be possible to offset or deduct foreign withholding taxes Banks that hold fund units Capital gains tax: Exempt in a trading portfolio Substantive taxation: Corporation tax and trade tax; it may be possible to offset or deduct for withholding taxes ossible to offset or deduct foreign Tax-exempt non-profit, Capital gains tax: Exempt charitable or church investors (particularly churches and charitable foundations) Substantive taxation: Tax-exempt

-Other tax-exempt investors (particularly pension funds, death benefit funds and welfare funds, provided the requirements laid down under the German Corporation Tax Act are fulfilled) Capital gains tax: Exempt Substantive taxation: Tax-exempt Commercial partnerships Capital gains tax: Exempt Substantive taxation: The partnership may be subject to trade tax.
+Distributed Gains from the sale of good capital claims and futures contracts Gains from the sale of equities Domestic investors Sole traders Capital gains tax: Exempt Substantive taxation: Income tax and trade tax; trade tax is offset against income tax Substantive taxation: Income tax on 60% of capital gains, insofar as these are not gains from the sale of REIT shares or low-tax capital investment companies; trade-tax exempt Corporations subject to Capital gains tax: Exempt normal taxation (typically industrial companies, banks, provided units are not held in a trading portfolio, and property insurers) Substantive taxation: Corporation tax and trade tax; it may be possible to offset or deduct foreign withholding taxes from the sale of REIT shares or lo tax capital investment companies for corporation tax purposes, 5% tax-free gains are considered as non-deductible operating expense Life and health insurance companies and pension funds for which fund units Capital gains tax: Exempt are attributable to capital investments Substantive taxation: Corporation tax and trade tax, insofar as, in terms of the trade balance, no taxable provisions are made for premium refunds; it may be possible to offset or deduct foreign withholding taxes Banks that hold fund units in a trading portfolio Capital gains tax: Exempt Substantive taxation: Corporation tax and trade tax; it may be possible to offset or deduct foreign withholding taxes Tax-exempt non-profit, Capital gains tax: Exempt charitable or church investors (particularly churches and charitable Substantive taxation: Tax-exempt foundations) Other tax-exempt investors Capital gains tax: Exempt (particularly pension funds, death benefit funds and welfare funds, provided the requirements laid down under the German Corporation Tax Act are fulfilled) Substantive taxation: Tax-exempt Commercial partnerships Capital gains tax: Exempt Substantive taxation: The partnership may be subject to trade tax.
 In this respect, the partners are not generally subject to trade tax.
 For income tax and corporation tax purposes, a partnership's income is determined uniformly and separately.
 The partners must pay tax on this income according to the rules that would apply if they were directly invested in the Fund.
 For partners that are not subject to corporation tax, the trade tax applicable to the partners on a pro rata basis is offset against income tax.
-Asset management partnerships Capital gains tax: 25% Substantive taxation: The partnership is not subject to trade tax.
+Asset management Capital gains tax: 25% partnerships Substantive taxation: The partnership is not subject to trade tax.
 The partnership's income is subject to income tax or corporation tax and may be subject to trade tax at investor level; the tax consequences are the same as if the partners had invested directly in the Fund.
 Foreign investors Capital gains tax: Exempt Substantive taxation: Substantive taxation is based on the rules of an investor's country of domicile.